Skip to main content Go to Site Map

 • Everything your young artist will need to take part in the course will be provided by us, including all camera equipment – no hidden costs!

-• It's strongly advised phones, tablets and other valuables aren't brought to class.
-Any personal possessions are the responsibility of your young artist and AUB won't be liable for any loss or damage
+• It's strongly advised that mobile phones, tablets and other valuables aren't brought to class.
+Any personal possessions are the responsibility of your young artist and AUB won't be liable for any loss or damage.

 About this course